sidd1967/slimmerAI/README.md

 2) Open CMD PROMPT in the project folder and run "yarn install" to install all the dependancies.
 3) Then run "yarn start" to run the react app.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 4) Navigate to the "api" folder and "yarn install" to install all the dependancies.
-To get this example working, run the following two commands:
+To get this  working, run the following two commands:
 ### pip install spacy
 ### python -m spacy download en_core_web_sm
 5) Database Setup: